What Does it Mean to Study Engineering Management?

 - Managerial Science.
-This field provides a broad overview of management fundamentals, helping the student build a strong foundation in engineering management specifically.
+This field involves management fundamentals, helping the student build a strong foundation in the science of engineering management specifically.

 - Marketing.
 Students in this course are exposed to the business and retail aspects of engineering management.
 They learn how common business practices and communication skills apply to the engineering field.

 - Accounting.
-Finance-oriented students will learn the fundamentals of money management and the integral accounting processes that keep everyday operations functioning correctly.
+Finance-oriented students can learn the fundamentals of money management and the integral accounting processes that keep everyday operations functioning correctly.